-If you purchased the Mueller multi-stage cooling and pump control, please reference the multi-stage manual for install and setup procedures.
+If a Mueller multi-stage chiller cooling and pump control was purchased, please reference the multi-stage chiller control manual for installation and setup procedures.

-A crucial step in the installation of the multi-stage is the location of the temperature sensors.
-A rise in water temperature inside the chiller's distribution pan is going to turn on Stage 1 and the condensing unit.
-The most efficient way to accomplish this is sense the temperature entering the pan.
-Sensor A should be installed in the 1⁄2" FPT port between the water make-up valve and the chiller distribution pan connection.
+A crucial step in the installation of the multi-stage chiller control is the location of the temperature sensors.
+A rise in water temperature inside the chiller's distribution pan will turn on Stage 1 and the condensing unit.
+The most efficient way to accomplish this is to sense the temperature entering the pan.
+Sensor A should be installed in the $\frac{1}{2}$ " FPT port between the water makeup valve and the chiller distribution pan connection.
 See Figure 3, "Temperature Sensors."
-Sensor B should be located in the 1⁄2" FPT port on the process pump connection under the chiller door.
-Sensor B is use for only referencing the temperature inside the chiller reservoir.
+Sensor B should be located in the $\frac{1}{2}$ " FPT port on the process pump connection under the chiller door.
+Sensor B is only used for referencing the temperature inside the chiller reservoir.